 You can reduce the price of a pattern imprinted concrete driveway by having your installer lay it on top of an existing sub-base, thus removing the need for extensive and costly excavation work.

-It isn’t always possible to lay the concrete directly onto driveway (tarmac or blocks) as the extra 100mm would cause issues at the driveway boundary, at the entrance to any garages and it could breach the damp course of the property.
-If this is the case, the existing driveway would need to be lifted, but any sound sub-base could be reused.
+It isn’t always possible to lay the concrete directly onto an existing driveway such as tarmac or blocks as the extra 100mm would cause issues at the driveway boundary, at the entrance to any garages and it could breach the damp course of the property.
+In these cases, the existing driveway would need to be lifted, but any sound sub-base could be reused.

-The list below is not exhaustive but covers the key points.
+The list below is not exhaustive but covers the key pros and cons:

 - For large areas, it’s very cost-effective and much cheaper than blocks.